-401(k) Savings Plan
+401(k) Employee Stock Ownership Plan

 During 2017, the Corporation amended its 401(k) Savings Plan and adopted a 401(k) Employee Stock Ownership Plan (the KSOP), which covers substantially all employees over 21 years of age with at least one year of service.
 Employees may defer up to 5.5 percent of their compensation monthly.
 The Bank makes annual discretionary matching contributions of 5.5 percent of the employee's contributions, not to exceed 5.5% of the participating employees' compensation.
 The Bank may also make additional discretionary contributions to the KSOP which is unrelated to any employer matching contributions.
-For the year ended December 31, 2017, the Bank expensed \$321,183 for matching discretionary contributions to this Plan.
-Shares of Corporation common stock owned by the KSOP plan total 15,513 as of December 31, 2017 with a fair value of \$255,965.
+For the years ended December 31, 2018 and 2017, the Bank expensed \$352,472 and \$321,183, respectively, for matching discretionary contributions to this Plan.
+Shares of Corporation common stock owned by the KSOP plan total 28,013 and 15,513 as of December 31, 2018 and 2017 with a fair value of \$569,224 and \$255,965, respectively.
 All KSOP shares have been fully allocated to the participants.